Wilson, Gray lead US to 77-63 win over China in World Cup

 China had cruised to wins in its first two games, routing both South Korea and Bosnia and Herzegovina by an average of 55 points.
 The Chinese team hadn’t faced a defense like the U.S. which had been solid in its first two games.

-There was a big pro-Chinese crowd for the game, including Hall of Famer Yao Ming, who is the chairman of the Chinese Basketball Association.
+There was a big pro-Chinese crowd of roughly 9,400 fans for the game, including Hall of Famer Yao Ming, who is the chairman of the Chinese Basketball Association.
 He was shown on the video board and received a huge ovation from the crowd.

+“The China fan base whether it was the local fan base here or they came from abroad, was just tremendous,” U.S. coach Cheryl Reeve said.
+Their support made a fun environment.
+I heard some USA people.
+This is what you want.”

 SCOREBOARD